Updated: 28th January 2021

 The sense of taste is very important for a variety of reasons:

-This means being able to detect the difference between things that are edible and for bees, it also may help them to detect the nutrient value of the pollen and nectar they are gathering.
+Bees use their sense of taste to enable them to detect the differences between things that are edible.
+It also may help them to detect the nutrient value of the pollen and nectar they are gathering.

 The sense of taste can be important when collecting other things, such as resins used for nest construction and protection.